vivekChenna/Seequenze-Assignment/README.md

 if user clicks on yes button then only it will be deleted from the dashboard

+## Toaster is added that whenever user creates a card or delete or edit then a toaster message is displayed

 ## created read view modal where user can all the details regarding the card on a separate modal